EmreKp/spring101/README.md

 **spring-boot-starter-web** : for writing REST endpoints

+**spring-boot-starter-data-jpa** : for db operations

+**spring-boot-starter-thymeleaf** : for web applications

 **spring-boot-starter-security** : for writing security services like authentication

-**spring-boot-starter-thymeleaf** : for web applications

 **spring-boot-starter-actuator** : for monitoring application